vojtino/webclippy/README.md

 Usage: Setup
 ------------
 Add this code to you to your page to enable Clippy.js.
+See example.html in Dist folder.

 ```html
 <!-- Add the stylesheet to the head -->